bitquery/streaming-data-platform-docs/docs/usecases/tradingview/tradingview.md

 # Tutorial to build TradingView chart with real-time blockchain data (Streaming API version)

-We will be building the demo in React using the [lightweight-charts library](https://tradingview.github.io/lightweight-charts/) in react.
+We will be building the demo in React using the [lightweight-charts library](https://tradingview.github.io/lightweight-charts/).

 This is how it will look finally.